Cloud computing terms

 business intelligence (BI) tools

 A configuration that’s set up between a private cloud and a public cloud.
-If 100 per cent of the resource capacity is used in a private cloud, then overflow traffic is directed to the public cloud using cloud bursting.
+If 100 per cent of the resource capacity in a private cloud is used, then overflow traffic is directed to the public cloud using cloud bursting.
+Learn more about cloud bursting.

 A delivery model for computing resources in which various servers, applications, data and other resources are integrated and provided as a service over the Internet.
 Resources are often virtualised.
-Find out more about cloud computing.
+Learn more about cloud computing.

 cloud computing types

-There are three main cloud computing types, and more are evolving: software-as-a-service (SaaS) for web-based applications, infrastructure-as-a-service (IaaS) for Internet-based access to storage and computing power, and platform-as-a-service (PaaS) that gives developers the tools to build and host web applications.
+There are three main cloud computing types, and more are evolving: software-as-a-service (SaaS) for web-based applications, infrastructure-as-a-service (IaaS) for Internet-based access to storage and computing power, and platform-as-a-service (PaaS) which gives developers the tools to build and host web applications.
+Learn more about cloud computing types.

 cloud service provider